briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

 1. _(a)_ Except as provided in subsection (b) hereof, a person is not guilty of an offense unless both of the following apply:

-    1. _(1)_ The person’s liability is based on conduct that includes either a voluntary act, or an omission to perform an act or duty that the person is capable of performing;
+    1. _(1)_ The person's liability is based on conduct that includes either a voluntary act, or an omission to perform an act or duty that the person is capable of performing;